 The result: storage prices are rising even as demand patterns shift, forcing businesses to recalculate ROI and reimagine procurement strategies in a high-uncertainty environment.

-In short, while the Trump-era tariffs introduced acute, short-term pain points, they also accelerated broader industry transitions—trends that had already begun in response to global crises like COVID-19.
+In short, while the Trump-era tariffs introduced acute, short-term pain points, they are also accelerating broader industry transitions—trends that had already begun in response to global crises like COVID-19.
 Whether those shifts stabilize or spiral further depends heavily on future policy decisions and the durability of trade agreements.

 Related Reading